-Selective 1: Data Gathering/Hypothesis-driven Inquiry
+Selective 1: Data Gathering/Hypothesis Driven Inquiry

+This selective can take the form of a basic laboratory study, a survey, secondary analysis of an existing dataset, a chart review, a qualitative study or a prospective clinical trial.
+The research can be initiated by the student or by the advising faculty member, as long as the student has an independent role and makes an intellectual contribution to the project.
 Students selecting this option can expect to learn the steps and logic involved in trying to resolve an empirical question through data collection and analysis.
 Students will learn how to conduct research in a way that conforms with human or animal use regulations.

-Selective 2: Critical Review of the Literature
+Selective 2: Systematic Literature Review

-A critical review of the literature poses an unresolved scientific question relevant to the practice of clinical medicine and attempts to answer that question using evidence published in medical literature.
+A systematic review of the literature poses an unresolved scientific question relevant to the practice of clinical medicine and attempts to answer that question using evidence published in medical literature.
 Particular attention is paid to the methods of the studies reviewed in addition to the results.
 Alternatively, students can use published literature and other sources to analyze an issue in medicine or to perform an historical investigation.

 Students choosing Selective 2 learn how to use medical databases effectively.
 They learn how the population and methods employed in a study affect the interpretation of study results.
 In addition, they will learn how to synthesize information from a variety of sources in the form of an evidence table to draw a reasonable conclusion.

-Selective 3: Experience-Driven Inquiry
+Selective 3: Experience-Driven Inquiry-RUOP

-Contact: Toby Keys, firstname.lastname@example.org, 206.543.9425
+Toby Keys, 206.616.7832

-Selective 4: Special Simulation Selective
+Selective 4: Special Simulation Selective-WISH

-WWAMI Institute for Simulation and Interprofessional Studies (ISIS).
+WWAMI Institute for Simulation in Healthcare (WISH).
 The student will have the opportunity to research and develop the content for one or more simulated patients.
 This patient, as well as others being concurrently developed, will be incorporated into a simulated hospital as the core of a computer based ‘continuity of care’ experience being developed for use with medical students.

-An experience-driven investigation of an issue will be developed by the student while participating in the Global Health Immersion Program (GHIP, formerly IHOP).
+An experience-driven investigation of an issue will be developed by the student while participating in the Global Health Immersion Program (GHIP).
 This option is for students with a strong interest in global health and underserved communities and is particularly suited to students on the Global Health Pathway.
 Students spend a minimum of eight weeks in a developing country working to understand and help improve the local health communities.
 Students perform a community health assessment and will develop and implement a community health project.